modernice/goes/aggregate/README.md

 ### Query Aggregates

-You can query multiple aggregates with the `aggregate.Repository.Query` method, which accepts a [query](../aggregate/query) to filter aggregate events from the event store.
+You can query multiple aggregates with the `aggregate.RepositoryOf[ID]Query` method, which accepts a [query](../aggregate/query) to filter aggregate events from the event store.